Grasia/dao-analyzer/dao_analyzer_components/README.md

 ## Updating dependencies

-cd into this folder and run `npm install`, and then `npm audit fix`
+cd into this folder and run `npm update`